 - Your driver’s license will be revoked for 1 year if you accumulate 12 points within 12 months

-The State of Missouri can suspend the licenses of both the driver and the owner of the vehicle if you leave the scene of an accident and your vehicle was not insured at the time of the accident.
+In addition, Missouri can suspend the licenses of both the driver and the owner of the vehicle if you leave the scene of an accident and your vehicle was not insured at the time of the accident.

-It is very likely that you won’t have to appear in court if you hire an attorney to represent you.
+In most case, you won’t have to appear in court if you hire an attorney to represent you.
 You will have to pay a fine and court costs, and you might also be required to do community service and/or attend driving school.

 The outcome of your Leaving The Scene Of An Accident case depends on the answers to the following questions: